mkristian/rails-resty-gwt/README.md

 `rmvn compile gwt:compile`

-the compiler will output the GWT app in __public/myapp__ and then start the webrick.
+the compiler will output the GWT app in __public/MyApp__ and then start the webrick.

 `rmvn rails server`

-the start url is [http://localhost:3000/myapp.html](http://localhost:3000/myapp.html).
+the start url is [http://localhost:3000/MyApp.html](http://localhost:3000/MyApp.html).

 such a setup also works with MRI and can be deploy on [heroku](http://heroku.com) ! no need for jruby for production unless you start using java on the ruby side of things, i.e. within the rails application.

+*note* from rails-3.0.10 onward __rails new__ generates a jruby only Gemfile. with that you need to adjust your Gemfile so it will work for both MRI and JRuby.

+# adding a menu for each scaffolded resource #

+`rmvn rails generate resty:setup com.example --menu`

+with this you have already a GWT application with EntryPoint and could be started but does not do much. the class layout look as such:

+>     src/main/java/com/example
+    ├── client
+    │   ├── ActivityPlaceActivityMapper.java
+    │   ├── ActivityPlace.java
+    │   ├── managed
+    │   │   ├── ActivityFactory.java
+    │   │   ├── MyAppMenuPanel.java
+    │   │   ├── MyAppModule.java
+    │   │   └── MyAppPlaceHistoryMapper.java
+    │   └── MyAppEntryPoint.java
+    └── MyApp.gwt.xml

+which basically adds a __MyAppMenuPanel.java__ to the application. with each scaffolded resource there will be a new button in that menu.

+`mvn rails generate scaffold user name:string`

-# login session and authorization
+# login session and authorization #

-this part is a bit invasiv, so have a look and see if it fits and suits.
+this part is a bit invasiv, so have a look and see if it fits and suits your needs.

 with newly create rails application and added __resty-generators__ gem to the Gemfile you can create a GWT with login and authroization: